The time of the year with the summer feeling yet the endless days give way to darkened evening.

 September seasonal Foods

-What is seasonal in September.
+What foods are seasonal in September.

 Greens and leaves: Cabbage, Cavolo nero, Chervil, Lettuce, Mint, Pak choi, Radicchio, Sorrel, Spinach, Watercress.